SolaceProducts/terraform-solacebroker-service/examples/basic-vpn/README.md

 * `solacebroker_msg_vpn`

-Note that `default` ACL profile, client profile and client username resources will also be automatically created an part of the new VPN but are only exposed by referencing their name.
+Note that `default` ACL profile, client profile and client username resources will also be automatically created as part of the new VPN but are only exposed by referencing their name.

 ## Running the Example